-macaddress is the MAC address of the Firebox with a reserved address.
+macaddress is the MAC address of the Firebox with a reserved address. ipaddress is the IP address assigned to the reserved address.

 dhcp option

 Configure a predefined DHCP option.
 DHCP options are used by many VoIP phones.

 capwap-ac-v4 ipaddress specifies the IP address of a CAPWAP access controllers.
 You can specify multiple IP addresses, separated by spaces.
 This corresponds to DHCP option 138 (CAPWAP access controller).